IPGP/git_class/local_file_access.md

 ## Safari
+⚠️ Important ⚠️
+For security reasons, you might want to revert this change after the end of this class.

 1. Enable the hidden Develop menu through system preferences [see here](http://www.idownloadblog.com/2016/07/01/how-to-enable-the-hidden-develop-menu-in-safari-on-mac/)
 2. Click on "Develop --> Disable Local File Restrictions":